 Learn how monks built the Abbey Church by hand and what tools they used to do it.
 One exhibit talks about uniforms.
 Surgeons wear scrubs, police wear uniforms, athletes wear jerseys, monks were habits.
 I love how they relate the habit to other uniforms more familiar to children.

 I especially enjoyed how the exhibits relate our lives to those of the monks, making you realize even those some people seem so different, we’re really all the same.

-My favorite section was on the making of stained glass.
-Monks at the Conyers Ga.
-Monastery make all the stained glass on site, they create a drawing first, it’s kind of like paint by numbers.
+My favorite section was on the making of stained glass windows.
+Monks at the Monastery make all the stained glass on site.

-Save a little time to do some shopping at the Abbey gift shop – Holy Spirit Monastery gifts.
-Placate the kids with some fudge if needed.
+Save a little time to do some shopping at the Abbey gift shop.
+Placate the kids with some homemade fudge if needed.
 The monks make and sell the fudge, biscotti and fruitcake to support the Monastery.
-My kids loved the fudge.
-I enjoyed the biscotti with tea.

 In addition to the Monastic Heritage Center, the Monastery offers special events throughout the year.
 Past programs have included a health fair, a trail run, and a holiday program featuring the Atlanta Boy’s Choir.